rejetto/hfs/dev-plugins.md

 All the following properties are optional unless otherwise specified.

 - `description: string` try to explain what this plugin is for.
-This must go in `exports` and use "double quotes".
-- `version: number` use progressive numbers to distinguish each release.
-This must go in `exports`.
+- `version: number` use progressive numbers to distinguish each release
 - `apiRequired: number | [min:number,max:number]` declare version(s) for which the plugin is designed for.
-You'll find api version in `src/const.ts`.
-This must go in `exports` and is mandatory.
+Mandatory.
+[Refer to API version history](#api-version-history)
+- `repo: string` pointer to a GitHub repo where this plugin is hosted.
 - `depend: { repo: string, version: number }[]` declare what other plugins this depends on.

-This must go in `exports`
+All the properties above are a bit special and must go in `exports` only (thus, not returned in `init`) and the syntax used must be strictly JSON (thus, no single quotes, only double quotes for strings and objects).

+- `init` described in the previous section.
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
   You can also include external files, by entering a full URL.
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).